wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-migrate-onpremises-database.md

 2. Copy the detached database files into Azure blob storage using the [AZCopy command-line utility](/documentation/articles/storage-use-azcopy).
 3. Attach the database files from the Azure URL to the SQL Server instance in the Azure VM.

-## Convert to VM and upload to URL and deploy as new VM
+##<a name="convert-to-vm-and-upload-to-url-and-deploy-as-new-vm"></a> Convert to VM and upload to URL and deploy as new VM

 Use this method to migrate all system and user databases in an on-premises SQL Server instance to Azure virtual machine.
 Use the following general steps to migrate an entire SQL Server instance using this manual method: